nadrino/kotor-walkthrough/kotor/walkthrough/066_Tatooine.md

 - Take Canderous and HK
 - Go to the dune sea
     - Kill Wraids? before and after the talk? (still 350PX each)
+- Level up Canderous + HK (15)
+- Ambush sand people
 - Dunes (SAVE) -> 1800XP + XP du suicide lol !! sinon 50 +30 +30 en kill c’est tout
     - You talk too much and do little.
     - I think you both need to calm down.
     - Why do you need to fight him, Canderous?
     - You sent your own men to die, Canderous?
     - **[Persuade] People die in war, Jagi.** HARD
     - He may have saved other lives by doing what he did.
     - No!

 ![KOTOR Guide-20](../resources/images/screenshots/KOTOR%20Guide-20.png)

-- Level up Canderous + HK (15)
 - Kill rodians
 - Talk Canderous -> need time
-- Go near the big truck -> assault of sand people -> still dangerous
+- (if not already) Go near the big truck -> assault of sand people -> still dangerous
 - Go toward San People Enclave
 - Behind dune
 - Sand people -> kill -> easier with stasis